s1m0ness/PeakRMSCompressorWorkbench/README.md

 #### 7. Configure the PeakRMSCompressorWorkbench Project
 *(Video reference: [15:50](https://youtu.be/Mo0Oco3Vimo?si=n3LgqH16tZhT7d0j&t=950))*
 - Navigate to your `PeakRMSCompressorWorkbench` directory.
-- Open `PeakRMSCompressorWorkbench.projucer` in Projucer.
+- Open `PeakRMSCompressorWorkbench.projucer` in Projucer and open in Xcode.
 - In Xcode:
   - Go to **Set active scheme**, select the VST3 and click on **edit the scheme**
   - Go to the **Run** section, click on **Executables**, select **Other...** and navigate to: